Colotis regina

 Colotis regina, the queen purple tip, regal purple tip, or large violet tip, is a butterfly of the family Pieridae.
 It is found in the Afrotropical realm.

+Description

 The wingspan is 45–62 mm.
 The adults fly year-round.

+These butterflies are noted much rarely than other Colotis species, but recorded regularly in February and March.

+Habitat and behavior

 The larvae feed on Boscia and Capparis species.